lulu98/retro_games/space_invaders/README.md

 <p align="center"><img alt="space invaders screenshot" src="assets/images/screenshot_space_invaders.png"></p>

 ## Description
-You can play the classic game of space invaders.
+You can play the classic game of <a href="https://en.wikipedia.org/wiki/Space_Invaders">Space Invaders</a>.
 After winning or losing, you can store your score in a database.

 ## Sources
 ### Audio